KairosAerospace/dkr-circleci/README.md

 This source code is made available under the [MIT License](default-build-secrets).
 See LICENSE for more information.

-&#169; Kairos Aerospace 2017.
+&#169; 2017 Kairos Aerospace.
 All Rights Reserved.